RamiroArribas/People_traffic_forecasting/README.md

 Requirements:
 -------------

-It is highly encouraged to run the project on a new python environment:
+It is highly encouraged to run the project on a new python environment.
+For example, if you are using the anaconda distribution:

     conda create -n ptfenv python=3.6

-Afterwards, activate the new environment created (named 'ptfenv') and install the necessary libraries running the following instruction in your console:
+Afterwards, activate the new environment created (named 'ptfenv' in the example) and install the necessary libraries running the following instruction in your console:

     pip install -r requirements.txt

 Done!